A-Latifulina/A-Latifulina/README.md

 So, I turned to digital media. <br>
 Eventually, software became the medium & the message. <br>
 <br>
-Nowadays, I like to study software, specifically standards & security. <br></p>
+Nowadays, I like to study software, specifically standards, protocols, & security. <br></p>